umg-kmr/SWIM/docs/_build/html/_sources/quick_start.md.txt

 1. Compute the correction function $G(Q)$
 2. Perform semi-analytical parameter inference using the computed $G(Q)$

+**or**

-3. Compute the full numerical power spectrum
+1. Bypass the semi-analytical approach and compute the full numerical power spectrum
-4. Perform parameter inference using full numerical power spectrum accelerated using the emulator
+2. Perform parameter inference using full numerical power spectrum accelerated using a RandomForest regression emulator

 ---